 In 2009, the FDA sent a warning letter noting that Sanofi continued to market its medication using the term “superior efficacy” despite a 2008 New England Journal of Medicine study that concluded that a competing drug was more effective for certain patients.

-The Louisiana Taxotere multidistrict litigation (MDL) that began in the Eastern District of Louisiana in 2016 with just several dozen Taxotere alopecia lawsuits now includes more than 1,100 plaintiffs.
+The Louisiana Taxotere multidistrict litigation (MDL) that began in the Eastern District of Louisiana in 2016 with just several dozen Taxotere alopecia lawsuits and as of May 2018 there have been over 8,500 lawsuits filed.

-- Defendant, Sanofi-Aventis, engaged in a pattern of deception by overstating the benefits of Taxotere as compared to other alternatives while simultaneously failing to warn of the risk of permanent alopecia.
+- The defendant, Sanofi-Aventis, engaged in a pattern of deception by overstating the benefits of Taxotere as compared to other alternatives while simultaneously failing to warn of the risk of permanent alopecia.

 - Plaintiffs were not presented with a chance to make an informed choice as to whether the benefits of Taxotere outweighed its associated risks.